Is the PowerBlock adjustable dumbbell system right for you? If so, which specific model should you choose?

 #4 Pro 90 Commercial Set

 My fourth choice would be the Pro 90 Commercial Set.

 It has 3 major differences compared to the Pro EXP Stage 3:

 - It’s overall more durable so it can handle rougher commercial gym use conditions.
-However, because these are likely to be used in tougher settings, they have a shorter 1 year commercial warranty, as opposed to the 5 year limited home use warranty that the Pro EXP has.
+However, because these are likely to be used in tougher settings, they have a shorter 1-year commercial warranty, as opposed to the 5-year limited home use warranty that the Pro EXP has.

 - The handles, by default, are straight and made of stainless steel with knurling for better grip.
-This is a big upgrade from the contoured thermoplastic rubber (TPR) grips on the home-use PowerBlocks.
+This is a big upgrade from the contoured thermoplastic rubber (TPR) grips that come standard on the home-use PowerBlocks.
 Though, you can upgrade to knurled electroless nickel-plated steel grips on the Elite USA, Pro EXP and Pro 50 — a knurled stainless steel grip option will also be available for the Pro 100 EXP.

 The major negatives compared to the Pro EXP are as follows:

 - It’s MUCH more expensive.
 It’s $522 more than the Pro EXP Stage 3 ($1429 vs $907) before shipping.

 - It can’t do micro-adjustments of 2.5 lbs since it doesn’t have adder weights.
-However, it can still do 5 lb increments which is small enough for most exercises most of the time.
+However, it can still do 5 lb increments which are small enough for most exercises most of the time.